CONIL TUNA ROUTE. THE FESTIVITY THAT CELEBRATES THE WORLD’S BEST TUNA.

 The Almadraba bluefin tuna is one of Andalusia’s gastronomic jewels.
 It has an exceptional quality.
 The Japanese consider it one of the finest delicacies.
 In addition, its nutritional properties make it one of the best ingredients for any healthy menu.

 It is a blue fish with a high content of Omega-3 fatty acids.
 An ally in the regulation of cholesterol and triglyceride levels in the blood.
 Consuming it reduces the risk of suffering atherosclerosis and thrombosis.

 Tuna fish is also rich in minerals such as phosphorus, magnesium, iron and iodine.
 It is also a rich source of vitamins B, A and D.

 Form a culinary standpoint, the Almadraba bluefin tuna is a jewel because almost every part of it can be used.
 Not in vain it is called “the sea’s Iberian pig”.
 It can be used to prepare a vast variety of delicious recipes.
 It is the ideal ingredient for cold and hot appetizers and it can be the main ingredient of any menu.

 If you would like to taste the Almadraba bluefin tuna prepared in a thousand different ways, make a note in your agenda to attend this year’s Conil Tuna Route.
 It takes place between the months of May and June.

-We can also enjoy this delicious and healthy treat outside of its fishing season.
-The modern preservation techniques used in the Almadraba tuna factories manage to keep all of its organoleptic properties intact.
-You can check out our list of Restaurants to enjoy the best Almadraba tuna at any time of the year.
+You will be able to taste this delicious, healthy delicacy outside of its fishing period.
+The modern preservation techniques used by almadraba tuna production industries manage to maintain all its organoleptic qualities.
+You can consult our list of Restaurants to enjoy the best Almadraba tuna at any time of the year.